 153 Tate Student Center

 The Interfraternity Council is a self-governing body representing the 26 member fraternities at the University of Georgia.
 Consisting of the president of each fraternity, the IFC Executive Board, and IFC Clerks, the IFC strives to promote excellence in all aspects of fraternity life and academic pursuits.

-Please note: Students not enrolled at UGA are NOT eligible to join a fraternity at UGA or participate in any events or activities related to new member education.
+Please note: Students not currently enrolled at UGA for the FALL 2022 are NOT eligible to join a fraternity at UGA or participate in any events or activities related to new member education.
 In January 2020 the Interfraternity Council unanimously voted to change eligibility requirements to receive a bid and participate in new member education.
 To view the bill, click here.